SkanderChayoukhi/STAR_Challenge_IEEE_SUPCOM_SB/README.md

 ## Added Value:
-Our platform aims to promote economic independence and entrepreneurship among rural women, providing them with a pathway to thrive in the digital marketplace.
+Our platform stands out by recognizing the significance of economic independence and entrepreneurship for rural women.
+We equip them with the necessary tools and opportunities to succeed in the digital marketplace.
+Through the utilization of diverse APIs, we elevate the quality and visibility of their product posts, resulting in more impactful promotion.

 ## Technologies Used